influenza/hosties/README.md

 Often times, when you have a medium-sized project, there's a lot of code around performing automated deployments.
 I've found Ruby to be a really good fit for this so when I can't use a full-blown configuration management tool (like [chef](http://www.opscode.com/chef/)), I always end up rolling my own scripts.
-Alongside these scripts are usually a file containing all of the hosts for the various environments.
+Alongside these scripts there's usually a file containing all of the hosts for the various environments.
 The deployment tools, often exposed as a one-click affair through some web front-end, are intended for use by everyone, not just me.
 The other people at my organization might not be